tfs-labs/sdk-rpc/README.md

 }
 ```

-Note: The above code as an example code, please adjust and develop according to your actual situation.
+Note:The above code is just an example, please adjust and develop it according to your actual situation.